Randa Abdel-Fattah: Views and media appearances

-Abdel-Fattah describes herself as a feminist and has written critical pieces on the situation of women in Saudi Arabia.
-She states that women should retain the right to wear what they want.
-She has stated that she no longer discusses the veil, on the basis that it constitutes flogging a dead horse and detracts from the discussion of other issues.
+Abdel-Fattah describes herself as a feminist and has written critical pieces on women's rights in Saudi Arabia, stating that women should retain the right to wear what they want.
+She no longer discusses the hijab, on the basis that it constitutes flogging a dead horse and detracts from the discussion of other issues.

-On Australian television, she has appeared on: Insight (SBS), First Tuesday Book Club (ABC), Q & A (ABC TV), Sunrise (Seven Network) and 9am (Network Ten).
+On Australian television, she has appeared on Insight (SBS), First Tuesday Book Club (ABC), Q&A (ABC TV), Sunrise (Seven Network), and 9am with David & Kim (Network 10).